C2MA-workshop/c2ma-docs/README.md

 ![login-image](./images/cos-done-ws.png)

-Enter a project name "test-" followed by your initials or something unique and then click Create
+Enter a project name "test-<add something unique>" followed by your initials or something unique and then click "Create"

 Cancel any prompt on a Tour